Between Earth and Sky

-Between Earth and Sky is a fantasy novel series by Rebecca Roanhorse.
-It currently comprises two novels: Black Sun (2020) and Fevered Star (2022).
+Between Earth and Sky is a fantasy novel series by American writer Rebecca Roanhorse.
+It currently comprises three novels: Black Sun (2020), Fevered Star (2022), and Mirrored Heavens (2024).
 It is an epic fantasy series inspired by various pre-Columbian American cultures.
-Black Sun won the 2021 Alex Award and the 2021 Ignyte Award for Best Adult Novel; it was additionally nominated for the Locus Award for Best Fantasy Novel, Nebula Award for Best Novel, and Hugo Award for Best Novel.
+Black Sun won the 2021 Alex Award and the 2021 Ignyte Award for Best Adult Novel; it was additionally a finalist for the Locus Award for Best Fantasy Novel, Nebula Award for Best Novel, and Hugo Award for Best Novel.
+The whole series won the 2025 Hugo Award for Best Series.